Sudoite/ctf-writeups/README.md

 5. [Flackcards and Freedom](./PicoCTF2018/web/FlaskcardsAndFreedom) (PicoCTF2018): obtain remote code execution from a Server-Side Template Injection (SSTI) vulnerability in a Flask site running on Jinja2.
 I showed a way to get a reverse shell and, after solving it, replicated three different approaches presented in other write-ups.

 6. [A Simple Question](./PicoCTF2018/web/ASimpleQuestion) (PicoCTF2018): Python implementation of an automated blind SQL injection exploit.
 (A solution with `SQLMap` is also presented, but I learned more from writing my own code to solve the challenge.)

+7. [Secure Logon](./PicoCTF2018/web/SecureLogon) (PicoCTF 2018): modify the IV of a cookie encrypted using AES in CBC mode to change the plaintext of the decrypted cookie.

 ### Forensics Challenges